Stanford-NavLab/gnss_lib_py/docs/source/install.rst

       pip install -e .

-5. Verify installation by running :code:`pytest`
+5. Verify installation by running :code:`pytest`.
+   A successful installation will be indicated by all tests passing.

    .. code-block:: bash